shelleywu/OpenCV-Mini-Projects/README.md

-# OpenCV-for-Python-Developers
+# OpenCV Mini Projects
-my exercise solutions and error solutions from OpenCV for Python Developers on LinkedIn Learning
+testing methods and such